DivyanshAfk/Weather-Application/README.md

-# Weather-Application
+# Simple Weather Application
-A simple Weather App
+ ## Takes City as an input and outputs the current weather conditions and temperature